bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

 These alerts will fire if the corresponding pod restarts more than the threshold value, 5, over a period of 60 seconds.
-A alert message is then sent to the selected notification channel, the Slack channel in our case.
+An alert message is then sent to the selected notification channel, the Slack channel in our case.

 ## Further reading